Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application: Data Collection and Curation

 \subsection{Evaluation on Expertise in Smart Energy: EnerBench}

-To systematically assess the problem-solving capabilities of LLMs on scientific questions in smart-energy research, we developed EnerBench, whose item-generation workflow adheres to a dual-track paradigm of Public-bank retrieval and Expert-directed authoring:
+To systematically assess the problem-solving capabilities of LLMs on scientific questions in smart energy research, we developed EnerBench, whose item-generation workflow adheres to a dual-track paradigm of Public-bank retrieval and Expert-directed authoring:

 1) \textbf{Public-bank Retrieval:} Using each sub-discipline as a search keyword, representative questions were automatically harvested from multiple open-source evaluation platforms, ensuring extensive topical coverage and diversity.